jsl83/Business-Card-Parser/README.md

 ![](images/card_parser.png)

 2. The first_name and last_name text files must be kept in the same directory as the executable file.
-Separating the files will lead to errors in the application and will cause it to crash.
+Separating the files will lead to errors in the application and the application will not run properly.

+3. The current build for the application was created in a Cygwin environment.
+Builds for other environments may be added in future implementations.

 Once the information has been parsed and displayed, users can save the data to a csv file by using the save file button.
 This will create a saved_cards directory in the application root directory, with the data saved under headers in the following order: Last name, first name, phone number, and email address.